Types of Workplace Accidents

-We’ve provided some general helpful information below.
+We have provided some general information below to help anyone who has suffered an accident at work.
 However, you may find it useful to jump straight through to our guide for your specific area of work.
 You can use the following links to do this.

 Apart from the extensive body of health and safety legislation that has been passed over the last several decades, there has long existed a common law duty on employers to take reasonable care for their employees’ safety.
 That said, the courts have consistently ruled that an employer will have discharged his duty of care if he has done what a reasonable and prudent employer would have done in all of the circumstances.